Keynote Speaker: Emilie Buchwald

 Ashley Stanley, Wayside Waifs

-REfresh Your Compassionate Heart: Take Care of You and Your Team to Help More Animals
+REfresh Your Compassionate Heart: Take Care of You and Your Team to Make a Difference In the World

-Compassion fatigue and burnout with their long term consequences are real in every animal-helping organization and all members of the team are at risk.
-It is inevitable that somewhere along the road to saving more lives, we become overwhelmed, depleted and locked into a lasting sadness.
-With so many animals to help, recognizing and attending to our own needs fall to the bottom of our to-do list.
-It is essential, however, that caring for ourselves and each other become a priority.
-We need pro-active practical tools to face the challenges of this invaluable work and restore joy in the everyday journey of giving to animals.
+Compassion fatigue and burnout with their long-term consequences are real in every heart-driven organization.
+With endless ways to help and unlimited passion, it is inevitable that we will become overwhelmed, frustrated and depleted.
+Recognizing and attending to our own needs can fall to the bottom of our priority list.
+Caring for ourselves and each other, however, is essential.
+We need everyday proactive tools to help face the challenges and restore the joy of our heart-driven work to truly make our best difference --one day at a time.
 April 03, 02:50 P.M. - 03:35 P.M.

 Dr. Linda Harper, Compassionate Heart Specialist